phol/docs/content/en/docs/customization.md

 ### Share your theme

-If you create your own theme, consider giving it a unique name and *sharing* your new theme or font set with the [community](http://discuss.gohugo.io/) or following the guide on our [Themes]({{< relref "/themes.md" >}}) page so that it can be considered for curation.
+If you create your own theme, consider giving it a unique name and *sharing* your new theme or font set with the [community](https://discord.gg/z8wNYzb) or following the guide below so that it can be considered for curation.

 ## Website icon